cmsHiTracking/TrackingCode/HIRun2015Ana/README.md

 - Choose the corresponding sample (no GlobalTag is needed)
 - cmsRun

 The output is a few 2D and 3D histograms in default.
+Option of filling Ntuple is also available in config.

 - Go to /macros/
 - run <pre><code> root -l plotHist2D.C </pre></code> for performance plots with overall centrality